jobe-code/arduinoMakefile/README.markdown

     #  Duemilanove, in GNU/linux: generally /dev/ttyUSB0
     PORT=/dev/ttyACM0
     # The path of Arduino IDE
-    ARDUINO_DIR=/home/alvaro/arduino-0022
+    ARDUINO_DIR=/usr/share/arduino
     # Boardy type: use "arduino" for Uno or "skt500v1" for Duemilanove
     BOARD_TYPE=arduino
-    # Baud-rate: use "115200" for Uno or "19200" for Duemilanove
+    # Baud-rate: use "115200" for Uno or "57600" for Duemilanove
     BAUD_RATE=115200

-**WARNING:** you need to have the configuration for Arduino Uno at your `avrdude.conf`.
-For some strange reason, the `avrdude.conf` at the Arduino IDE package does not have Arduino Uno configuration, but it works if do you use the default avrdude configuration file for Ubuntu package (at `/etc/avrdude.conf`).